What are the Cardinals?

 Cardinals are active songbirds.
 Different from most bird species, the cardinals sing all year long and they can sing a variety of different melodies.
 It is not uncommon to see them perching on a tree branch and raising their voices.

-Cardinals are fairly social and join in flocks that may even include birds of other species.
-During mating season, however, groups dissolve into pairs.
-Male birds feed their monogamous partners as they incubate clutches of eggs—typically three per season.
+These animals are fairly social.
+They even join in flocks that may include birds of other species.
+During mating season, however, groups are dissolved into pairs.
+Cardinals live monogamously.